Gradient Flow Renormalisation for Meson Mixing and Lifetimes: Results

 After linearly interpolating the values of the C and M ensembles from their own set of discrete flow times to values used on the F1S ensemble, we perform the continuum limit for each operator at each discrete flow time step using a linear ansatz in $a^2$.

 Examples of the continuum limit extrapolations at two flow times are shown for the $B_1^{\Delta Q=2}$ bag parameter in figure~\ref{fig:D2O1_a2fit}, where we present one of the `flattest' extrapolations on the left and one of the steeper extrapolations on the right.
-As suggested by the flow time evolution plots above, the continuum limit for the $B_1^{\Delta Q=0}$ bag parameter looks very similarly to the $\Delta Q=2$ case.
+As suggested by the flow time evolution plots above, the continuum limits for the $\epsilon_1$ bag parameter look very similar to these.

-Examples of continuum limits for $\epsilon_1$ are shown in figure~\ref{fig:D0T1_a2fit}.
-Since for both $B_1^{\Delta Q=2}$ and $B_1^{\Delta Q=0}$ sea-quark effects are not resolved, we suspect other systematics in the case of $\epsilon_1$ and presently only parameterise the $a^2$ dependence in the continuum limit ansatz.
+Examples of continuum limits for $B_1^{\Delta Q=0}$ are shown in figure~\ref{fig:D0T1_a2fit}.
+While the evolution in the flow time has a different functional form to the other parameters, we again find relatively mild continuum limits, where the plots shown represent some of the `steepest' slopes found in the data.